Income tax capital credit:

-Section 40-18-190 et seq., Code of Alabama 1975, provides for a capital credit over 20 years, calculated at 5 percent annually of the total capital costs of the qualifying project.
-The credit begins in the year the qualifying project is "placed in service" and is available to all types of business entities, including, but not limited to: C-corporations, S-corporations, limited liability companies (LLCs), partnerships, trusts, and sole proprietorships.
-The new or expanding companies must be involved in industrial, warehousing, and R&D activities, as well as data processing, renewable energy, and headquarters facilities, and meet employment and wage thresholds.
+Section 40-18-190 et seq., Code of Alabama 1975, provides for a capital credit over 20 years, calculated at five percent (5%) annually of the total capital costs of the qualifying project.
+The credit begins in the year the qualifying project is "placed in service" and is available to all types of business entities, including, but not limited to: C corporations, S corporations, limited liability companies (LLCs), partnerships, trusts, and sole proprietorships.
+The new or expanding companies must be involved in qualifying industrial, warehousing, and research activities and meet employment and wage thresholds.
 Legislation in 2001 provided lower qualifying thresholds for designated "favored geographic areas."

 Certain process and treatment facilities that reuse/recycle materials, headquarters facilities, and trade or business conducted on premises of the Alabama State Port Authority are also eligible for income tax credits.

 The Tax Incentive Reform Act of 1992 (Chapter 9B, Title 40, Code of Alabama 1975) gives cities, counties, and public authorities the ability to abate: non-educational state, county, and city property taxes; state sales and use taxes; and non-educational county and city sales and use taxes.
 For property tax purposes, an abatement must be granted prior to placing the qualified project in service.
 Similarly, for sales and/or use tax purposes, an abatement must be granted prior to taking title to any equipment or construction materials in a taxable transaction.